StringMon/homescreenarcade/README.md

 # Home Screen Arcade
 *Home Screen Arcade* is a game platform that runs entirely on the home screen of your Android device.

-It's a tech demo - an experiment in what can be done with normally-staid home screen components - but it's also suprisingly playable.
+It's a tech demo - an experiment in what can be done with normally-staid home screen components - but it's also surprisingly playable.
 Your game controllers are widgets, your score and game status are shown in a (heads-up) notification, and the action happens in a live wallpaper.

-As a demo, this version of the app includes open-source clones of three classic arcade video games, as well as an open-source pinball (arguably the most classic arcade game of all).
+As a demo, this version of the app includes open-source tributes to three classic arcade video games, as well as an open-source pinball (arguably the most classic arcade game of all).
 See the **Credits** below for details.
 All four games are functional, but improvement is always possible; the goal here is to demonstrate the platform.
 As such, only the minimum of changes was made to each game's existing source code.

 If you're interested in the **platform**'s source, the core is `GameWallpaperService`, an abstract `WallpaperService` subclass that ties the platform together: